Walk or ride

-Take in Bendigo’s natural environment and historical attractions on one of our shared trails.
-Explore one of the many trails independently or join a local cycling, outdoor or hiking group and make some new friends along the way.
+Take in Bendigo’s natural environment and historical attractions on one of our shared paths.
+Explore one of the many paths independently or join a local cycling, outdoor or hiking group and make some new friends along the way.

 - O’Keefe Rail Trail – Ride or walk this disused railway line that links Heathcote and Axedale with Bendigo.

 - Goldfields Track/Great Dividing Trail – This 210-km shared use bushwalking and mountain bike trail follows the top of the Great Dividing Range from Mt Buninyong just out of Ballarat to Bendigo.

 - Bendigo Bushland Trail – This 65km trail consists of bicycle, road and walking tracks.
 It encircles the urban area of Bendigo and takes you through pockets of remnant Box-Ironbark regrowth.

 - Mulga Bill Trail – The short Mulga Bill trail offers spectacular views and links Eaglehawk to the Lightning Hill lookout, passing by Lake Neangar, central Eaglehawk and a large area of forest to the north that is part of the Whipstick sector of the Greater Bendigo National Park.
 It is also an off-leash dog walking area.